loncarales/minikube-ollama-lab/README.md

 ## 🔥 Testing CUDA in Containers

-Testing CUDA functionality is essential when running GPU-accelerated workloads like Ollama.
+If you're using GPU acceleration, testing CUDA functionality is essential when running GPU-accelerated workloads like Ollama.
 Proper CUDA configuration ensures that your LLM models can leverage GPU acceleration for faster inference.
 This section provides methods to verify CUDA is working correctly in your containerized environment.

+> **Note:** With the new cross-platform support and dynamic GPU detection, GPU acceleration is optional.
+If you don't have GPU support available, the system will automatically run in CPU-only mode, and you can skip this section.

-To ensure that CUDA is properly configured and functioning in your containers, follow these steps:
+To ensure that CUDA is properly configured and functioning in your containers (if you have GPU support), follow these steps:

 ### Basic CUDA Verification